 By March his business had the capital it needed to go to the next level.
 Right now there is something like $9.2 Trillion in IRAs in America.
 Only about 3% of those funds are invested in alternative assets.
 Some of the IRA Investment Options include real estate, private stock, notes, precious metals and more.

 For our entrepreneur Richard, his company flowed back a portion of the profits back to these IRA accounts.
-It was a win-win.
+It was a win-win situation, with many entrepreneurs benefiting from a self-directed IRA.
 Whether raising seed capital or funding expansion, IRAs can be a source of capital.

 Now well into his third year, Richard’s company is humming along in no small part due to the creative thinking of his investors who had already established Self-Directed IRA accounts.